Velko/AoC_2023/README.md

 ------

 Since I'm using C language, some of the calculation requirements came naturally:

 * ASCII code _is_ the integer value of character
-* remainder of dividing it by 256 means just storing it into a 8-bit variable
+* remainder of dividing it by 256 means just storing it into an 8-bit variable

 So the calculations were obvious.